bitovi/documentcss/pages/guides/quickstart.md

 > npm install documentjs --save-dev
 ```

-*The --sav-dev flag saves DocumentJS in your `package.json` so other people who are working on your project can also use DocumentJS.*
+The --save-dev flag saves DocumentJS in your `package.json` so other people who are working on your project can also use DocumentJS.

 ## File Structure